viljoviitanen/dancer-toy/README.md

 Or if you prefer to do it manually, you need a heroku account, the toolbelt installed, and logged in (https://devcenter.heroku.com/articles/quickstart).
 Clone this repo and cd in it.
 Then:

-    heroku create -s cedar --buildpack http://github.com/judofyr/perloku.git
+    heroku create -s cedar-14 --buildpack http://github.com/viljoviitanen/perloku.git
     git push heroku master

-The magic happens with the [custom buildpack](https://github.com/judofyr/perloku).
-It uses the [cpanfile](cpanfile) to install dependencies first, then runs the [Perloku](Perloku) file to start the server.
+The magic happens with the [custom buildpack](https://github.com/viljoviitanen/perloku).
+It uses the [cpanfile](cpanfile) to install dependencies first, with cpanminus, then runs the [Perloku](Perloku) file to start the server.

+> Note, using the deploy button you get the old heroku cedar stack based on Ubuntu 10.04, which has a fairly ancient perl 5.10.1.
+This simple app works with it, but for any serious use, use the cedar-14 stack which is based on Ubuntu 14.04 and has perl 5.18.2.

 The author has a running instance of this app in heroku at http://obscure-headland-5322.herokuapp.com/ .